iLambda/lsdj-wave-cruncher/README.md

 ```
 * *[SAMPLE.WAV]* is the file that'll be crunched.
 * *[NOTE|FREQUENCY|auto]* is either the note at which the sample is (ex: C4, D4), its frequency (ex: 440 Hz), or auto to auto-detect the frequency.
-* *--linear or --exp*, if present, will interpolate sample data either evenly or exponentially throughought the entire sample.
+* *--linear or --exp*, if present, will interpolate sample data either evenly or exponentially throughought the entire sample, instead of from only the beginning.
 * *--normalize*, if present, will [normalize](https://en.wikipedia.org/wiki/Audio_normalization) the sample.
 * *--channel=0* specifies the channel where the sound data will be taken.
 If not present, it defaults to the 1st channel (0).
 This parameter is only relevant for stereo sound.